Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

 Visiting Trieste, Italy: What to See

-Trieste is a beautiful city on the Adriatic Sea, and it lies at the feet of the hilly region of Carso.
+Trieste is a beautiful city on the Adriatic Sea, and it lies on the sea, at the feet of a hilly region.
 The city is full of history, with beautiful buildings and monuments reminding of a majestic past.

-Geographically Trieste is very close to Slovenia and to the Carso plateau, with its natural beauty and spectacular natural phenomena.
+Geographically Trieste is very close to Slovenia and to the Carso plateau, with its natural beauty and spectacular natural phenomena, like the Grotta Gigante.

 Miramare Castle, once the residence of the Archduke Ferdinand Maximilian of Hapsburg, still preserves the original furnishings.
 It stands on the peak of a rocky promontory about 10 Kilometers from Trieste, overlooking the blue sea.